ATFunded Pro Rules

 Maximum Loss Limit

-Your account has a Maximum Loss Limit, also called a trailing drawdown, in both Phase 1 and Funded Account stage.
+Your account has a Maximum Loss Limit (also called a trailing drawdown) in both Phase 1 and the Funded Account stage.

-This limit is based on the highest balance or equity your account has had at the end of any day so far.
+This limit is linked to the highest balance or equity your account has reached at the end of any day.

-Once the limit reaches your starting account size, it stops moving and won’t go up anymore.
+Once the limit reaches your starting account balance, it stops moving and will not increase again.

-The limit updates at 00:00 server time, but only if your balance or equity hits a new highest value.
+The limit is updated daily at 00:00 server time, but only if your balance or equity reaches a new highest level.

 How to calculate your limit

-The limit starts at your initial account size minus the allowed loss, based on your account type.
+The limit starts at your initial account size minus the allowed loss, depending on your account size.

-When you make a profit and your balance or equity at the end of the day goes above the initial account size, the limit begins to trail upward.
+When you make a profit and your end-of-day (EOD) balance or equity goes above your initial account size, the limit starts to move upward.

-It follows your highest EOD (end-of-day) balance or equity – but it never goes down.
+It always follows your highest EOD balance or equity, but it never moves down.

 Highest end-of-day balance or equity so far – allowed loss

-Once the limit reaches your starting account size, it stops moving and stays there.
+Once the limit reaches your starting account size, it stops moving and stays fixed at that level.

 Allowed Loss per account size